Coalition Against Gendered Violence

 Southern Justice Spring Break Trip

 Law students work as teachers and coaches to youth attorneys participating in the Durham County Teen Court and Restitution Program.
 The goal of the program is to reduce the chance that juvenile offenders will commit new crimes by holding the offenders responsible for their actions and providing insight into how the judicial system works.
-For more information and to become involved, please contact student leader Benjamin Holt.
+For more information and to become involved, please contact student leader Aly Rutsch.

 Veteran's Disability Assistance Project